la-rebelion/mcp-docs/docs/components/hapi-server/index.md

 dateModified: '2025-07-27'
 ---

-# HAPI Server: API-first, OpenAPI, and MCP
+# HAPI Server: API-first approach for Model Context Protocol

 The HAPI server is a modern, API-first platform for building and exposing headless APIs.
 It is designed to work seamlessly with OpenAPI specifications and the Model Context Protocol (MCP), enabling robust schema validation, dynamic routing, and secure integration for any context-driven application.